spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/override.md

 ---
 layout: single
-title:  "Override a Pipeline Template"
+title:  "Inherit from the Template or Override It"
 sidebar:
   nav: guides
 ---